letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

     - __Authentication Method:__ Password
     - __Hostname:__ rust-microservice-project
     ---
-    __NOTE:__ Make sure to save the password somewhere safe.
+    __NOTE:__ Make sure to save the Droplet's password somewhere safe.
 We will use it in following steps.

 3. Configure droplet